sol-ze/Tasks-Manager-App/README.md

 2. Creating the .env File
 	2.1.
-Create a .env file in the /digital-library directory with the following content to ensure sensitive data remains secure:
+Create a .env file in the root directory with the following content to ensure sensitive data remains secure:

       DEBUG="lennar-nodejs-home-assignment:*"